Because the United States is such a large country, there are plenty of things to see and do.

 Address: 7477 Hubbard Ave, Middleton, WI 53562

 Did you know that mermaids actually exist?
-Except in real life, they aren’t swimming around the ocean – they reside in the Weeki Wachee State Park in Florida.
+Except in real life, they aren’t swimming around the ocean – they reside in Weeki Wachee State Park in Florida.

 The Mermaids of Weeki Wachee is a live show that happens daily.
 It’s one of the best things to do in the state park.